A coordinate-free guide to the mechanics of thin shells: Point-wise equilibrium equations.

-It is obvious that equation \eqref{eq:3} is equivalent to \emph{three scalar partial differential equations}.
-It is less obvious that equation \eqref{eq:4} is equivalent to \emph{two scalar partial differential equations}, and \emph{one scalar algebraic equation}.
-To verify the second assertion, let us pick any vector perpendicular to $\bd$.
-With slight abuse of notation, let us denote such vector by $\dot\bd$ (later, we will use the results obtained here with $\bd$ an actual rate of change of $\bd$).
+Equation \eqref{eq:4} is equivalent to \emph{two scalar partial-differential equations}, and \emph{one scalar algebraic equation}.
+To verify this assertion, let us consider any vector field perpendicular to $\bd$.
+With a slight abuse of notation, let us denote such vector by $\dot\bd$ (later, we will use the results obtained here with $\dot\bd$ being the actual rate of change of $\bd$).
 On taking the scalar product of both sides of \eqref{eq:4} with $2\dot\bd\otimes\bd$ we obtain